Green-Software-Foundation/if-docs/docs/pipelines/sci.md

 ### Interpolate

 The `interpolate` plugin is used once.
 The instance is named `interpolate`.
-It is used to interpolate the curve relating CPU utilization and thermal-design-power factor so that the right value canb be retrived for the observed CPU utilization at each timestep.
+It is used to interpolate the curve relating CPU utilization and thermal-design-power factor so that the right value can be retrieved for the observed CPU utilization at each timestep.

 #### config